 When reviewing patients with complex health problems and a long list of medicines, it can be challenging to determine the best course of action.
 In response to this, we have developed the Clinical Pharmacology Structured Review (CPSR).
-The CPSR is a system to help visualise a patient’s diagnoses, test results and prescriptions, along with their priorities and treatment goals.
+The CPSR is a table to help visualise a patient’s diagnoses, test results and prescriptions and document shared decision making about patients’ treatment.

 To access the CPSR, click here.

 Details of the development of the CPSR are available here:

 Threapleton CJD, Kimpton JE, Carey IM, DeWilde S, Cook DG, Harris T, Baker EH.
 Development of a structured clinical pharmacology review for specialist support for management of complex polypharmacy in primary care.
 Br J Clin Pharmacol.
 2020 Jul;86(7):1326-1335. doi: 10.1111/bcp.14243.
 Epub 2020 Mar 16.
 PMID: 32058606; PMCID: PMC7319011.